-The Company has complied with the requirements of the Stock Exchanges / SEBI and Statutory Authorities on all matters related to capital markets during the last three years.
+The Company has complied with the requirements of the Stock Exchanges / SEBI and Statutory Authorities on all markets during the last three years.
 No penalties or strictures have been imposed on the Company by these authorities in the last three years.